On the Viability of Monocular Depth Pre-training for Semantic Segmentation: Formalization

 where $\beta$ and $\beta'$ are hyperparameters that can be optimized as part of the training process, and $I, H$ denotes the (Shannon) Mutual Information and cross-entropy respectively.
 If the above is satisfied, then pre-training for depth estimation is a viable option, or even better than pre-training with another method.
 It would be ideal if this question could be settled analytically.
 Unfortunately, this is not possible, but the formalization above suggests a protocol to settle it empirically.

-To test this empirically, we consider the validation error on a supervised dataset $\mathcal{D}_s$ as a proxy for residual information (Appendix \ref{sec:appendixempirical}).
-We conduct fine-tuning under several configurations: with respect to $w''$ using $\mathcal{D}_s$, i.e. yielding a comparison of the raw pre-trained back-bones (encoders, $w, w'$), or with respect to {\em both} $w''$ {\em and} $w$ (for depth estimation) or $w'$ (for other pre-training methods).
+To test this empirically, we use the validation error on a supervised dataset $\mathcal{D}_s$ as a proxy for residual information.
+We conduct fine-tuning under several configurations (Fig.~\ref{fig:diagram}): with respect to $w''$ using $\mathcal{D}_s$, \ie yielding a comparison of the raw pre-trained back-bones (encoders, $w, w'$), or with respect to {\em both} $w''$ {\em and} $w$ (for depth estimation) or $w'$ (for other pre-training methods).
 Finally, all four resulting models can be compared with one obtained by training from scratch by optimizing a generic architecture with respect to $w''$ alone.
-These settings are visualized in Fig.~\ref{fig:diagram}.